stefano-dorian-franco/stefano-dorian-franco-data-official/README.md

   ## France - Italia - Europe : Historical and Cultural Diplomatic Tradition and Mediation

-  <p>Historical cultural and diplomatic researches (2013 to 2017) for the Circle of the Italiani Oriundi di Parigi created in 1861, cultural society of the descendants from the former Piedmontese Kingdom of Sardinia (Piemonte, Savoy, County of Nice, Val d'Aoste, Isle of Sardinia) 1720/1861</p>
+  ### **Historical cultural and diplomatic researches (2013 to 2017) for the Circle of the Italiani Oriundi di Parigi created in 1861**

+  cultural society of the descendants from the former Piedmontese Kingdom of Sardinia (Piemonte, Savoy, County of Nice, Val d'Aoste, Isle of Sardinia) 1720/1861

   <p>= <a href="https://en.wikipedia.org/wiki/Kingdom_of_Sardinia_(1720–1861)">https://en.wikipedia.org/wiki/Kingdom_of_Sardinia_(1720–1861)</a></p>